 Welcome to Cruz’n Eureka’s cruise!
-Our event will be held on Friday September 18th from 7-9pm.
-Staging will begin at 6pm on the corner of Marina Way and Waterfront Drive in Eureka.
-The cost is only $10 per registration and supports local youth!
+Our event will be held September 9-11, 2021.
+The cost is $10-$55 per registration and supports local youth!

 Route: Cars will be led by one of our sponsors, Lithia Chrysler Dodge Jeep Ram FIAT of Eureka, south to Washington st., left on Broadway, right on 5th St. The loop will be Broadway at 5th, left on Myrtle Ave. to 4th St. down to Broadway making a forced left, then left on 5th St.

 - Please stay in your cars and a trained volunteer will assist you.

 - Wear your mask when you are approached by Cruz’n volunteers.

 - Have exact change, your own pen and hard surface will be helpful.

 - Vehicles must stay in the far left lane on 4th and 5th St.

 - Please follow all traffic codes and laws.

 - When exiting your vehicles, please wear facial coverings and practice social distancing.

 The History of Cruz’n Eureka